ipc2023-learning/ipc2023-learning.github.io/index.md

 repository, use a different `<shortname>` per version.
 A single entry can participate in multiple tracks, see "Apptainer Images" for details.

+### Details for learners

+* Given the domain knowledge (DK) prefix "dk", your learner must write domain knowledge files "dk.1", "dk.2", etc., whenever "better" knowledge is found.
+We will use the last dk.x file for deciding the IPC ranking, but reserve the possibility to also analyze the quality of the domain knowledge over time in later analyses.
+* To avoid having corrupted DK files due to your learner being terminated, you should write the new DK to a temporary file and rename the file to dk.x once it's written.
+* Since you can write better DK files over time, there should be no need to be notified when the learning time budget is about to be exhausted.
+Still, after 72 hours, we will send the SIGTERM signal, which can be caught by the learner to gracefully exit.
+After an additional 60 seconds, we send SIGKILL.
+* If your DK files are large, please compress them.
+We recommend xz for this purpose.
+* Our cluster has strict storage limits, which is why we need to limit
+  * the total disk usage to 10 GiB per team and domain, and
+  * the number of files to 1000 per team and domain.
+  * If you really need to use more disk space or generate more files temporarily, you must delete them afterwards, or compress them in a single (tar.xz or similar) file.
+Compressing them is preferable for debugging purposes.
+* You may print a warning to stderr if your learner deems the training set to be inadequate (e.g., too few easy instances).
+If so, please also print how the training set would need to be changed (e.g., "We require at least 3 instances with state spaces that can be exhaustively explored.")

+### Details for planners:

+* A plan is valid if it is accepted by the plan validator [VAL](https://github.com/KCL-Planning/VAL).
+* Given the plan prefix "plan", your planner must write plan files "plan.1", "plan.2", etc. Even if your planner is not an anytime planner and only finds a single plan, please still name that plan "plan.1".
+* For the agile metric, we will only take the time to find "plan.1" into account.
+* For the satisficing metric, we will only take the cheapest found plan into account.

 ### Apptainer images

 We prepared a [demo submission](https://github.com/ipc2023-learning/baseline01)